Key takeaways

 • Building checklist templates for common firm workflows

-This is the place AI has changed legal practice fastest, and the place a small firm can see the largest hours-back-per-week impact.
+This is where AI has changed legal practice fastest, and where a small firm wins back the most hours.

 Specialty tools (Spellbook for transactional, ContractPodAi, Ironclad, LawGeex for review, Kira for diligence, Harvey for general drafting) are built for legal drafting.
-They train on legal corpora, they connect to Word or your DMS, and they understand the structure of contracts.
+They train on legal corpora, connect to Word or your DMS, and understand how a contract is put together.

-For a small firm doing real volume of contract drafting or review (M&A, real estate, employment, commercial), one of these tools usually pays back inside a quarter.
-The workflow: AI generates the first draft from a template plus the specific deal terms.
-The attorney reviews and finalizes.
-The client gets a better, faster, more consistent document at the same or lower cost.
+Do real volume (M&A, real estate, employment, commercial) and one of these usually pays back inside a quarter.
+AI generates the first draft from your template plus the deal terms.
+You review and finalize.
+Your client gets a better, faster, more consistent document at the same cost or less.

-Legal research is the place consumer AI tools have done the most damage.
-ChatGPT and Claude have both fabricated case citations in ways that have caused real harm to attorneys who didn't verify.
+Legal research is where consumer AI tools have done the most damage.
+ChatGPT and Claude have both made up case citations, and attorneys who didn't verify got hurt by it.

-The fix: use legal research platforms with AI features that are bound to real authority — Lexis+ AI, Westlaw Precision with AI, vLex Vincent.
-These tools generate research summaries with linked, verifiable citations from a real legal database.
-The attorney still verifies.
-But the floor is far higher than it would be with a consumer tool.
+Use research platforms with AI features tied to real authority, like Lexis+ AI, Westlaw Precision with AI, or vLex Vincent.
+They generate summaries with linked, verifiable citations from an actual legal database.
+You still verify every one.
+The floor just sits far higher than a consumer tool.

-For a small firm without budget for premium research platforms, the alternative is: use ChatGPT or Claude for issue-spotting and structuring, never for citation.
-Treat their output as a starting point for traditional research, not as research itself.
+No budget for a premium platform?
+Use ChatGPT or Claude for issue-spotting and structuring, never for citation.
+What they give you is a starting point for traditional research, not the research itself.

 6. Internal knowledge management (use enterprise or self-hosted tools)

-Every small firm builds up institutional knowledge — past briefs, motion templates, client communication examples, training notes, CLE summaries.
-Most firms store this poorly.
-Finding a past brief on a similar issue takes hours.
+Every firm builds up institutional knowledge over the years.
+Past briefs, motion templates, client communication examples, training notes, CLE summaries.
+Most of it gets stored badly, so finding an old brief on a similar issue can eat an afternoon.
+It's like owning a great library where nobody ever wrote the spines.

-AI-powered knowledge management (Glean for general, NetDocuments with AI features, iManage with AI, or a properly-configured Notion or SharePoint setup) makes that searchable.
-The attorney asks "do we have anything on indemnification clauses in Oregon real estate transactions?" and the system surfaces the relevant past work.
+AI-assisted knowledge management (Glean for general, NetDocuments with AI, iManage with AI, or a well-configured SharePoint setup) makes all of it searchable.
+You ask "do we have anything on indemnification clauses in Oregon real estate transactions?" and the system pulls up the relevant past work.

-This is a higher-investment workflow than the others.
-It's also one of the highest-ROI ones for firms that have been operating for more than a few years and have a knowledge base worth indexing.
+This one takes more upfront investment.
+It also pays back the most for firms that have been running a few years and have a knowledge base worth indexing.

 A starter sequence for a firm that hasn't started yet

-Week 1 — Education and rules.
-Spend an hour reading your state bar's most recent ethics opinion on AI.
-Spend a second hour reading the firm's existing engagement letters and policies to see what needs updating once AI is in the workflow.
-This is unglamorous and essential.
+Week 1, education and rules.
+An hour with your state bar's most recent ethics opinion on AI.
+A second hour with your engagement letters and policies, marking what needs updating once AI is in the workflow.
+Unglamorous, and you can't skip it.

-Weeks 2–4 — Non-confidential marketing experiments.
-Use Claude or ChatGPT for one piece of marketing content a week.
+Weeks 2–4, non-confidential marketing.
+Claude or ChatGPT for one piece of content a week.
 Blog post, LinkedIn post, newsletter draft.
-Get comfortable with the tool and build the voice doc.
+Get comfortable and build the voice doc.

-Month 2 — Intake platform evaluation.
+Month 2, intake platform.
 If you don't already use Clio Grow, Lawmatics, or similar, evaluate two.
 Pilot one.
 Measure intake time before and after.

-Month 3 — Document drafting pilot (if applicable).
-If your firm does real contract volume, pilot Spellbook, Harvey, or CoCounsel for a single attorney for thirty days.
-Measure drafting time, error rate, and attorney sentiment.
+Month 3, document drafting (if it applies).
+Do real contract volume?
+Pilot Spellbook, Harvey, or CoCounsel for a single attorney for thirty days.
+Measure drafting time, error rate, and how the attorney felt about it.

-Month 4 — Research platform upgrade (if applicable).
-If you're currently doing research with consumer tools or basic Westlaw/Lexis, evaluate Lexis+ AI or Westlaw Precision with AI.
+Month 4, research platform (if it applies).
+Still doing research with consumer tools or basic Westlaw/Lexis?
+Evaluate Lexis+ AI or Westlaw Precision with AI.

-Month 6 — Knowledge management.
+Month 6, knowledge management.
 Index past work.
 Set up search.
-This investment compounds for years.
+This one compounds for years.

 What you should never automate